dmellstrom/angularjs-guidelines/AngularJS_Guidelines.md

 # AngularJS Development Guidelines
-### Purpose of this Guide
-To introduce specific practices that can help improve performance, stability, legibility, maintainability, compliance, and end quality of AngularJS applications.
-### More Guidelines Than Actual Rules
-Universal adherence to these rules can be difficult or unadvisable.
-However, special attention should be paid to testing and assurance of the objectives listed above, when publishing code that violates the principles of this guide.
 ---
 - Use `controllerAs` syntax instead of injecting `$scope` -- only inject `$scope` into controllers when needed e.g. when establishing watchers or listeners
 - Avoid unnecessary dependency injections